cliffnyendwe/gh-search/README.md

 # GhSearch
+## By _**Cliff Nyendwe**, 28/10/2018_
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+# Specs of the program
+The application works as follows
+* input: The users input thier names in the form.
+* output:The gh-accout and their repos will be found depending on the username inserted.

 ## Code scaffolding